terryaney/KatApp/readme.md

 `environment` | `string` | The name of the current environment as it is known in the Host Environment.
 This can be used in Kaml View javascript or a CalcEngine if different functionality needs to occur based on which environment (i.e. DEV, QA, PROD) a Kaml View is running<br/><br/>This value is passed into the RBLe Framework calculations via the `iEnvironment` input.
 `requestIP` | `string` | The IP address of the browser running the current KatApp.
 `currentUICulture` | `string` | The current culture as it is known in the Host Environment.
 This enables culture specific number and date formatting and is in the format of `languagecode2-country/regioncode2`.
 The default value is `en-US`.<br/><br/>This value is passed into the RBLe Framework calculations via the `iCurrentUICulture` input.
 `inputs` | [`ICalculationInputs`](#icalculationinputs) | The Host Environment can pass in inputs that serve as the default values to inputs rendered in the Kaml View or simply as 'fixed' inputs (if no matching rendered inputs are present that would update them) that will be passed to every RBLe Framework calculation.
-This value becomes the initial value for [`IApplicationData.inputs`](#iapplicationdatainputs-icalculationinputs) when the KatApp is created.
+This value becomes the initial value for [`IState.inputs`](#istateinputs-icalculationinputs) when the KatApp is created.
 `inputCaching` | `boolean` | Whether or not the page inputs are cached after each calculation.
 This allows the user to leave a page and come back and the inputs would automatically be retored.
 The default is `false`.
 `manualResults`<sup>1</sup> | [`Array<IManualTabDef>`](#imanualtabdef) | The Host Environment can pass in 'manual results'.
 These are results that are usually generated one time on the server and cached as needed.
 Passing manual results to a KatApp removes the overhead needed to perform a RBLe Framework calculation.
 `manualResultsEndpoint` | `string` | Similiar to `manualResults`, if provided, this endpoint could be called to retrieve a `manualResults` object from the Host Environment that is of type [`Array<IManualTabDef>`](#imanualtabdef).
 Used to leverage browser caching.